Sources

 Syntax:

 Description: Each metric reference queries a specific event type.
 The formula combines them with arithmetic.
 Useful for conversion rates, ratios, and computed KPIs.
 For sum and avg, a second argument specifies the field.
-For unique, an optional second argument specifies the field (defaults to user_id).
+For unique, the field argument is optional (defaults to stitched identity when omitted).

 Supports | by <granularity> for time-series output.